Business Activity Monitoring (BAM) with Complex Business Event Processing (BEP/CEP)

 • BI: Statistics, KPIs, DW/DM, GIS, reporting, charting,...

-• Expert systems: User-friendly SQL-based RME-RETE rule specification language.
+• Expert systems: User-friendly SQL-based RME-EP rule specification language.

 • Predictive modeling: Neural network, decision tree, regression, time-series analysis, ...